 Does Mailchimp have a free plan?

 Yes.
-Mailchimp offers a free plan, but most real buying decisions begin at the paid tier once workflows and branding matter.
+Mailchimp has a free plan, but most real buying decisions begin when branding, automations, or list growth make the paid tiers relevant.

 Pricing Notes